Don't have a Coinbase account?

 Whether you’re a serious investor or a first-time buyer that wants to dip their toes into the crypto markets, we’re here to help.
 We have information designed to give you an advantage when tackling the markets.

 Our advice is to look at Coinbase, read the reviews, and see for yourself if it’s a platform you want to use.
-If the GDAX vs Coinbase conversation confuses or concerns you, check out our Coinbase alternatives section for other places to buy and trade Bitcoin and other cryptocurrencies.
+If the GDAX and Coinbase conversation confuses or concerns you, check out our guides about Binance since it’s a great exchange with lower fees.